opctl/opctl/docs/install/osx.md

 # prerequisites

-ensure docker is installed and running
+ensure docker-machine is installed and running
 > for greatest performance, we recommend using a
 > [virtualbox docker-machine](https://docs.docker.com/machine/drivers/virtualbox/)
 > and